P-500 Bazalt

 The P-500 Bazalt (П-500 «Базальт»; basalt) is a turbojet-powered, supersonic cruise missile used by the Soviet and Russian navies.
 Its GRAU designation is 4K80 and its NATO reporting name is SS-N-12 Sandbox, its upgraded version being the P-1000 Vulkan AShM SLCM.

 History

-Developed by OKB-52 MAP (later NPO Mashinostroyeniye), it entered service to replace the SS-N-3 Shaddock.
-The P-500 Bazalt was first deployed in 1975 on the Soviet aircraft carrier Kiev, and was later added to both the Echo II and the s.
+Developed by OKB-52 MAP (later NPO Mashinostroyeniya), it entered service to replace the SS-N-3 Shaddock (Russian designation: P-5 Pyatyorka).
+The P-500 Bazalt was first deployed in 1975 on the Soviet aircraft carrier Kiev, and was later added to both the Echo II and the Juliett-class submarines, replacing their Pyatyorka/Shaddock missiles.
 A version of the P-500 Bazalt with improved guidance and engines is used on the Slava-class cruisers.
-The sixteen launchers dominate the decks of the class.
+The sixteen launch tubes flanking the superstructure are an unmistakable characteristic of this cruiser class.

 Description

 The P-500 Bazalt has a 550 km range and a payload of 1,000 kg, which allows it to carry a 350 kt nuclear or a 950 kg semi-armor-piercing high-explosive warhead.
 The P-500 Bazalt uses active radar homing for terminal guidance, and can receive mid-course correction from the Tupolev Tu-95RTs Bear D, the Kamov Ka-25K Hormone B and the Kamov Ka-31.

 The missiles were intended to be used in salvos – a submarine could launch eight in rapid succession, maintaining control of each through a separate datalink.
 In flight the group could co-ordinate their actions.
 One would fly to a higher altitude and use its active radar to search for targets, forwarding this data to the other missiles which remained at low altitude.

 The missiles were programmed so that half of a salvo would head for a carrier target, with the rest dividing between other ships.
 If the high-flying missile was shot down, another from the salvo would automatically pop up to take its place.
 All of the missiles would switch to active radar for the terminal phase of the attack.